Skip to main content

 We handle everything related to "soft declines" and 3-D Secure.
 We also handle BankID verification, when that is required.
 There is nothing a merchant needs to.

-We use delegated SCA (Secure Customer Authentication) from the banks, which significantly simplifies the user experience, as there is normally no need for BankID verification.
+We use delegated SCA (Strong Customer Authentication) from the banks, which significantly simplifies the user experience, as there is normally no need for BankID verification.
 The biometric login in the Vipps or MobilePay app is enough.

 We use tokenized cards, which eliminates the need for "soft decline".
 As long as the token is valid, the user never has to verify the card again.